Treasurys Strengthen as Data Show Slow Wage Growth

 ADVERTISEMENT

-According to textbook economic theory, wages should rise as the economy reaches full employment, and that should eventually lead to higher inflation and tighter monetary policy.
-In the current economic expansion, however, wages have been slow to rise even as the unemployment rate has declined steadily.

-Fed officials are looking for sustained monthly wage increases of 0.3%, said Jim Vogel, interest-rates strategist at FTN Financial.
-"An occasional 0.4% [increase] would be helpful," but the actual number has been falling below target, he said.

-Despite the lackluster data, most investors still expect the Fed to raise interest-rates at its June 13-14 policy meeting.
-After a long period of ultraloose monetary policy, the central bank has raised rates in each of the past two quarters and has signaled the potential for at least two more increases by the end of this year.
+Most investors still expect the Fed to raise interest rates at its June 13-14 policy meeting.
+After a long period of ultraloose monetary policy, the central bank has raised rates in each of the past two quarters and signaled the potential for at least two more increases by the end of this year.

-Fed funds futures, used by hedge funds and money managers to bet on the Fed's rate policy outlook, showed Friday 89% odds for the Fed to tighten monetary policy this month, according to CME Group.
-That was roughly unchanged from earlier in the week.
+Still, many investors are unsure about the outlook for monetary policy beyond this month.

-Several Fed officials have they said they aren't too worried about the inflation data, attributing the declines to temporary factors.
-A couple, though, have expressed greater concern, suggesting it could be a sign of continued slack in the labor market.
+In recent weeks, several Fed officials have they said they aren't too worried about inflation, attributing recent declines to temporary factors.
+A couple, though, have expressed more concern, suggesting it could be a sign of continued slack in the labor market.

 Complicating matters is the Fed's stated intention to start reducing its bondholdings this year, which includes more than $2 trillion of Treasury debt.

 Officials could back away from that plan.
-But if they don't, many investors expect them to hold off on raising interest rates to make sure that the balance sheet unwinding doesn't cause undue volatility in the financial markets.
+But if they don't, many investors expect them to hold off on raising interest rates for a period of time to make sure that the balance sheet unwinding doesn't cause undue volatility in the markets.

 Write to Sam Goldfarb at sam.goldfarb@wsj.com